Sigrec/MangaHabu/README.md

 MangaHabu V1
-- Scrape RightStufAnime and Robert's Anime Corner Store for manga and light novel data of a particular series that is given by the user.
+- Scrape RightStufAnime and Robert's Anime Corner Store (maybe add more later) for manga and light novel data of a particular series that is given by the user.
 Then compare the data and ouput all of the volumes with there title, price, and website to a CSV file for the lowest volume prices